aragon/evm-mirror/README.md

 If the project folder already has a `remappings.txt` file, it will be used automatically.

+NOTE: Mirror assumes that you are verifying a project from the same repo that was used to deploy it.
+Verifying a contract against a local source that lives in a different repo (different path structure), chances are that many explicit remappings will be needed.

 ### Using with Deno

 If you have Deno installed, you can run EVM Mirror directly from the source code.